Da4EvaN00b/EditorUGTriggers/readme.md

 **Manual**
 1. Clone or download this repository.
 2. Pack mod using Addon Builder, Mikeros, etc.
-2. Place .pbo in a `addons` folder insdie of a `@EditorUGTriggers` foler in your DayZ mods directory, or wherever you want to load local mods from.
+2. Place .pbo in a `addons` folder insdie of a `@EditorUGTriggers` folder in your DayZ mods directory, or wherever you want to load local mods from.
 3. Load **DayZ Editor** and **Dabs Framework** at a minimum to allow this mod to function.

 ---